Browse By Name

 This element must be placed in the head section.

 The link element allows authors to link external documents into the HTML document.
 Usually it is used to link external .css (style) files into the document.
-Another common use of the link tag is to identify an own or a specific search provider, as shown in the second example.
+Another common use of the link tag is to identify an own or a specific search provider, as shown in Example 2.

 If you want to see the HTML tags by categories, please visit this page.